intuit/sdbport/README.md

       access_key: your_aws_key
       secret_key: your_aws_secert

-You can add multiple account credentials and specify the account with --account (-a).
+You can add multiple account credentials and specify the account as a CLI option with **--account (-a)**.

     prod:
       access_key: your_aws_key